springfall2008/batpred/docs/install.md

 Note: **Not recommended if you are using HACS**

-- Copy apps/predbat/predbat.py to the '/config/appdaemon/apps/' directory in Home Assistant (or wherever you set appdaemon app_dir to)
+- Copy the file apps/predbat/predbat.py to the `/config/appdaemon/apps/` directory in Home Assistant (or wherever you set appdaemon app_dir to)
-- Copy apps/predbat/apps.yaml to the '/config/appdaemon/apps/' directory in Home Assistant (or wherever you set appdaemon app_dir to)
+- Copy apps/predbat/apps.yaml to the `/config/appdaemon/apps/` directory in Home Assistant (or wherever you set appdaemon app_dir to)
-- Edit in Home Assistant the /config/appdaemon/apps/apps.yaml file to configure Predbat
+- Edit in Home Assistant the `/config/appdaemon/apps/apps.yaml` file to configure Predbat

-- If you later install with HACS then you must move the apps.yaml into /config/appdaemon/apps/predbat/config
+- If you later install with HACS then you must move the apps.yaml into `/config/appdaemon/apps/predbat/config`

 ## Solcast Install